All Episodes

 Where was that rock?

-They went out, they found it, turned it over, lo and behold, there it was.
+They went out, they found it, turned it over.

 Perry either wrote it himself or knew about it and didn't say anything.

-And actually had to spend time in a Republican debate, quote unquote defending this.
+Either way, Rick Perry was a dirty dog racist and actually had to spend time in a Republican debate, quote unquote, defending this.

-Now, if the pattern holds true, what we're going to find out here, so we've got we got a story in the Washington Post about Romney and the pranks he pulled, and he might have taunted a gay student in 1965.
+Now, if the pattern holds true, what we're going to find out here, so we've got a story in the Washington Post about Romney and the pranks he pulled, and he might have taunted a gay student in 1965.

 You do?